Spencer Weisz

-Spencer Weisz (ספנסר וייס; born May 31, 1995) is an American-Israeli professional basketball player for Hapoel Haifa of the Israeli Basketball Premier League.
+Spencer Weisz (ספנסר וייס; born May 31, 1995) is an American-Israeli professional basketball player for Ironi Ness Ziona of the Israeli Basketball Premier League.
 He played college basketball for the Princeton Tigers, completing his college career in the 2016–17 season.

 Playing for gold medal-winning Team USA, Weisz was the Most Valuable Player of the Under-18 basketball competition in the 2013 Maccabiah Games.
 He earned the 2014 Ivy League Men's Basketball Rookie of the Year Award and the 2017 Ivy League Men's Basketball Player of the Year Award, and was a 3-time first or second team All-Ivy selection.
 During the summer of 2015, he was a member of the Israel national under-20 basketball team at the 2015 FIBA U-20 European Championship.

 Early life

 Weisz is a native of Florham Park, New Jersey, and is Jewish.
 He attended Seton Hall Prep.
 As a junior, he was first-team All-County.
 As a senior, The Star-Ledger recognized Weisz as a second-team All-State selection in New Jersey and the Essex County, New Jersey boys' basketball Player of the Year.